Migrate to Application-Based Policy Using Policy Optimizer

-- Is a tool native to and supported on PAN-OS appliances, so you don’t have to move configurations and data between the appliance and a non-native tool.
+- Is native to and supported on PAN-OS appliances, so you don’t have to move configurations and data between the appliance and a non-native tool.

 These capabilities result in an easy-to-use tool that saves time and prevents errors when converting port-based rules to App-ID based rules.
 Policy Optimizer provides several methods of converting rules:

 - Create Cloned Rule—Cloning a rule preserves the original port-based rule and places the new App-ID based rule above the cloned rule.
 You can clone multiple App-ID based rules from one port-based rule.
 For example, you can clone multiple App-ID rules based on application subcategories from a general web-browsing rule to group applications that require similar access and threat treatment instead of trying to control all web access for all users in all places in one general, unsecure rule.There’s no risk to application availability because the port-based rule below the cloned rule acts like a safety net.
 If the cloned (App-ID) based rule doesn’t match all the applications you need to allow, you’ll see those applications hit the port-based rule below the cloned rule and you can make adjustments.
 You can remove the port-based rule when no traffic you want to allow matches the port-based rule for a reasonable period of time, completing the conversion of that rule to an App-ID based rule.